Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 To add to that, the wonderful Banshees of Inisherin handpicked this location for some of its most epic scenes.
 Little wonder, considering the jaw-dropping scenery of the area.

 Having grown up in the county of Mayo, Keem Bay is a place I have visited literally hundreds of times.
-For me personally, it is one of the greatest places on Planet Earth.
+Every time I visit, especially during fine weather, the jagged surrounding cliffs in contrast with the crystal clear water makes it difficult to leave.

 I have witnessed some incredible spectacles of nature, including numerous sightings of 8-metre long basking sharks and multiple sightings of dolphins.